1. Tell us something more about ‘Flowers Forever’? What is the book all about?

 2. How did you come up with the idea to write this book?
 Was it challenging to write your first non-fiction?

-3. How much time did it take you to write this book?
+3. How much time did it take for you to write this book?

-I started writing the book in May 2011 and completed the first draft in three months.
-Over the next few years, I rewrote the whole draft many times over, adding and deleting characters, making modifications to the plot and reorganising the pace at which the story unfolded.
-I finished the novel in the autumn of 2013 and it was a pleasant coincidence that Lizo invited me for the book launch in 2019, that too on my birthday.
+I started writing the book in Dec 2017 and completed the first draft by the end of Jan 2018.
+Over the next few months, I rewrote the whole manuscript many times over.
+I finished the book in the autumn of 2018 and it was a pleasant coincidence that Lizo invited me for the book launch in 2019, that too on my birthday.
 She had planned it as my birthday present.

 5.Tell us about your next book?